 - Dive gear hire

-We will be staying at the 3 star Outspan Inn, right on the waters edge.
+We will be staying at a riverside lodge, the Outspan Inn, on the water’s edge.
 Here you can rise, have breakfast and simply walk to the boat waiting for you on the water.
 It’s been our home for the Run during past 6 years and we look forward to going back.
-(Website)

 Diving and water conditions:

-Dive rules: No bright equipment colours (especially yellow and silver).
+No large patches of brightly coloured equipment, specifically yellow and silver.
 No touching of animals.
 Follow skipper’s instructions at all times.